Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Details of Sample Selection

-This appendix provides implementation details of the reward-based sample selection strategies used to construct training batches in our GRPO fine-tuning experiments.
+This appendix provides implementation details of the sample selection strategies used to construct training batches in our GRPO fine-tuning experiments.
 For each prompt, the policy generates a pool of $2G$ candidate outputs $\{\mathbf{o}_1,\ldots,\mathbf{o}_{2G}\}$, from which $G$ samples are selected to form the effective training batch.
-We compute the pairwise distances based on the absolute value of the reward function.
-Specifically, the pairwise distances \( D_{ij} \) are given by:
+We compute the pairwise distances in a perceptual embedding space.
+Specifically, each output $\mathbf{o}_i$ is encoded by a DreamSim encoder $\mathcal{E}(\cdot)$, and the pairwise distances \( D_{ij} \) are given by: